SammyShaw/SammyShaw.github.io/_posts/2025-02-18-GSS-dashboard.md

 What did work well was the several parameter controls and calculated fields that control which data are being visualized.
 Because I included all of my measures and all of the dimensions in each chart, I used the same parameters and calculated fields (pointing the parameter to the data) for each.

+I'm excited to continue to use this awesome tool in future projects, with an eye to keeping measures and outcomes simple while allowing for more impactful design.